 For the Foodie Dad

 If you want to treat your dad to the gastronomic experience of his life, try booking a few days away at Old Queens Manor.
 Not only is it surrounded by some breath-taking countryside but there’s plenty of historic spots nearby – so he’s sure to work up an appetite!
-Old Queens manor is located in the Cotswolds, where there are plenty of local farmers’ markets and delis filled with plenty of good, honest produce – straight from the suppliers!
+Old Queens Manor is located in the Cotswolds, where there are plenty of local farmers’ markets and delis filled with plenty of good, honest produce – straight from the suppliers!
 So you can create something super special on father’s day with plenty of quality fruits, vegetables, meats and cheeses on offer.
-Make sure to pay a visit to Ross and Ross, for their exceptional potted meats, at-home curing kits along with top gifts perfect for a foodie Dad!
+Make sure to pay a visit to Ross and Ross, for their exceptional potted meats, at-home curing kits along top gifts perfect for a foodie Dad!
 If cooking isn’t your forte, call up our VIP concierge service free of charge to arrange a personal local chef.

 For the Dad Who Just Wants to Chill Out